GaborJenei/Sparkify-DSND/README.md

 The expected solution is a binary classification machine learning model.
 This model can be used to continuously predict if a user is likely to churn or not by using the new log data and the trained model for inference.

+The performance of the model is going to be measured with the F1-score, which is the harmonic mean of precision and recall.
+This metric is useful to compare classifiers.

 #### Workspace environment
 For this project I used an Azure Databricks workspace.
 Detailed guide on how to set-up a workspace and create compute clusters can be found [here](https://docs.microsoft.com/en-us/learn/modules/get-started-azure-databricks/)